Ayelet Waldman: Bad Mother

 After Waldman complained about the response to her essay, a friend suggested she write a book about it.
 In 2009, Waldman published a collection of her personal essays, Bad Mother: A Chronicle of Maternal Crimes, Minor Calamities, and Occasional Moments of Grace.
 The book argues that no woman can be a perfect mother, that, in fact, competitive, neurotic parenting and having unrealistic expectations may be damaging to children.
-Waldman contends that society (particularly women, in what she calls the "Bad Mother police") are too hard on other women's parenting skills.
+Waldman contends that she finds society (particularly women, in what she calls the "Bad Mother police") to be too hard on other women's parenting skills.
 The book includes chapters on women's criticism of the mothering by other women, feminism, motherhood, and associated anxieties, including anxieties about breastfeeding, marriage, sexuality of mothers and teenagers, homework, mental illness, the loss of her unborn child, and her relationship with her mother-in-law.
 The book was a New York Times bestseller, and generally it received favorable reviews.